TeamD_20150925

 • Data analysis (encouraged)

-• Specimen collection kit drop-off/pick-up (we have a state car available at all times)
+• Specimen collection kit drop-off/pick-up (state car available at all times)

 • Look up phone numbers for names on reservations or credit cards